 It’s not a matter of how many people are linking to your site; it’s a matter of the quality of those links.
 Too many bad-quality links to your site can cause search engines like Google and Yahoo to penalize you and rank your site lower, or even not at all.
 Let’s go over some of the things to look out for when building links to your site:

 When someone links to you on their site and you place a link back to them on your site – this is called reciprocal linking or link exchange.

-You’ll no doubt get lots of requests from random website owners wanting to “link exchange” with you, and while its a great way to build up links to your site, its not necessarily a great way to increase your search engine rankings, and in most cases it can hurt you and the other site.
+You’ll no doubt get lots of requests from random website owners wanting to “link exchange” with you, and while it is a great way to build up links to your site, it is not necessarily a great way to increase your search engine rankings, and in most cases, it can hurt you and the other site.

 Never build a page that is nothing more than links to other sites, unless they are relevant to your visitor’s needs and the overall theme of your website.
 Remember that everything you do needs to be relevant.

 If you are a t-shirt site and you have a page of links to Viagra websites, random blogs, porno sites, or other sites that have nothing to do with t-shirts then a search engine will see those as irrelevant and may even penalize you for trying to inflate your link ranking.